dougBelcher/100-days-of-code/log.md

 **Today's Progress**: A lot of videos on various subjects from Hak5 to Python to Web Scrapeing.

 **Thoughts:** This has been a very productive day, not in getting code done but clearing up and cleaning up a lot of subjects that have been hanging out there for a very long time.

+### Day 20: 15 Jan 2019

+**Today's Progress**: Primary focus was on viewing an SQL beginner video.
+Should finish it up tomorrow.

+**Thoughts:** Missed a couple of days, however I did it intentionally and didn't feel bad about it.
+I'm pushing forward on SQL and want to get back to FreeCodeCamp.